-If you are running Microsoft Windows 95 or 98 and are encountering sound issues, edit the autoexec.bat and rem out any line that begins with BLASTER=.
+If you're running Microsoft Windows 95 or 98 and are encountering sound issues, edit the autoexec.bat and rem out any line that begins with BLASTER=.
 If you changed anything, save the files and try to run the game again.

 Configuring sound in autoexec.bat

-If the above steps have not resolved your issues and you are running Windows 95 and 98, try specifying the sound settings by adding the following line in the autoexec.bat.
+If you're still having issues and you are running Windows 95 and 98, try changing the sound settings by adding the following line in the autoexec.bat.

 SET BLASTER=A220 I5 D1 H5

-If you are running a game that requires an autoexec.bat or config.sys file, these files can be created on the root directory (C:\) with the sound settings in them.
+If you are running a game that requires an autoexec.bat or config.sys file, these files can be created in the root directory with the sound settings.

 Determining your sound card settings